NBA Rumors: A Lonzo Ball, Kristaps Porzingis Pairing In 2019 For Los Angeles Lakers? [Opinion]

 The Los Angeles Lakers are a team focusing on youth and the future.
 While the Lakers continue to work through growing pains, they must not forget to keep their eye on the prize.
 For years, the Lakers have had a player they could tie their franchise to.
 From Magic Johnson to Shaquille O’Neal and then Kobe Bryant, the baton has always been passed along.
 As the Lakers enter a new era, it was time to find a new face and while it seemed that D’Angelo Russell was unhesitant to take the mantle, the Lakers decided to go another route.

 With the second pick in the 2017 NBA Draft, the Lakers selected Lonzo Ball and the rebuild was in motion.
-Normally, a team will be in the process for three-to-four-years and if that’s true then 2019 should be a wild ride for Lakers’ fans.
+Normally, a team will be in the process for three-to-four-years and if that’s true, then 2019 should be a wild ride for Lakers’ fans.

 According to Yahoo Sports, Magic Johnson may save some of his cap space for 2019.
 If that’s true, then one young player, in particular, could be the reason.
 The New York Knicks have endured a rough history when it comes to keeping superstars happy and Kristaps Porzingis may be no different.
 If the Knicks somehow falter this year and next, the Knicks could stand by and watch him walk out the door.